How to perform a cybersecurity risk assessment

 What is a cybersecurity risk assessment?

+To improve cybersecurity, there are some fixes that organisations can undertake with very little preparation.
+However, more robust remediation usually start with a cybersecurity risk assessment.
 A cybersecurity risk assessment helps organisations to understand any flaws or vulnerabilities within the organisation, and what steps are required to remediate them.
 A cybersecurity risk assessment is an essential part of risk management, and cybersecurity in general, because it focuses on choosing the right controls that are appropriate to the risk faced by and organisation.

 Risk assessments are used to identify, estimate, and prioritise risk to organisational operations, organisational assets, individuals, other organisations, and the Nation, resulting from the operation and use of information systems.